commonsguy/cwac-netsecurity/README.markdown

 please read [the contribution guidelines](.github/CONTRIBUTING.md), then post an [issue](https://github.com/commonsguy/cwac-netsecurity/issues).
 **Be certain to include complete steps for reproducing the issue.**
+If you believe that the issue you have found represents a security bug, please follow the instructions in [the contribution guidelines](.github/CONTRIBUTING.md).

 Do not ask for help via social media.